web3sdkio-template/web3sdkio-auth-fiber/README.md

 ## Getting Started

-This example demonstrates how to use thirdweb Auth with a fiber backend and react frontend.
+This example demonstrates how to use web3sdkio Auth with a fiber backend and react frontend.

 To run this project, you need will first need to install the dependencies for the client and server with the following commands: